 - Transitional Housing BARN, a program for homeless mothers and their children

 - BEACON, an adult literacy program focused on helping low-income immigrants learn English

-- Benedictine Pastoral Center (BPC) offers workshops and spiritual direction to help individuals deepen their personal relationships with God
+- Benedictine Pastoral Center offers workshops and spiritual direction to help individuals deepen their personal relationships with God